iescandon/javascript-review/README.md

 - Using loops and conditional (if/else) statements
 - Using objects
 - Declaring and using functions
-- Traversing the DOM/Creating HTML via JS
+- Traversing the DOM/Modifying HTML via JS
-- Click and other events/Preventing default event
+- Using click events
-- Using a variable and button to help go through an array (not a loop!)
+- Using an index variable and button to help go through an array (not a loop!)
-- Timers
-- Local storage in JS